How Much Does a Tiny House Cost?

 Land Surveyor

 A survey is usually required for those purchasing a lot or land on which to build unless the property has recently been platted.
 The survey is used to determine the property’s exact borders, and most surveys will run about $510.
-This will vary depending on the circumstances; however, the survey could run more if you’re buying an unplatted section of land from another landowner.
+This will vary depending on the circumstances; however, the survey could run more if the customer is buying an unplatted section of land from another landowner.

 Zoning Laws

 Not all communities will allow very small homes to be built on in-town lots.
-If the house does not meet specific requirements, such as minimum square footage, you will not be allowed to build a tiny house there.
+According to Draplin, “Researching local regulations and restrictions on living in a tiny home is essential.
+Zoning laws may limit where you can park or reside, which poses a challenge for many looking to live tiny.”
+If the house does not meet specific requirements, such as minimum square footage, it will not be possible to build a tiny house there.
 Some communities have specially zoned developments with small lots designated just for tiny homes, but zoning requirements rarely allow tiny homes in residential developments alongside larger homes.
+In general, zoning laws tend to be more restrictive in urban settings than in rural ones.

 Ready to build a tiny house?